Summary

 Why it matters

 As coding and workflow agents get faster, API overhead becomes a real bottleneck.
-This upgrade matters because it turns transport design into a product differentiator for agent platforms and lowers latency for tools built around repeated tool-call loops.
+This upgrade matters because it turns transport design into a product differentiator for agent platforms and shows how much performance room is left outside the model itself.

 Evidence excerpt